-- Inventories We value our inventory at the lower of cost or net realizable value, which requires us to make estimates regarding potential obsolescence or lack of marketability.
+• Inventories - We value our inventory at the lower of cost or net realizable value, which requires us to make estimates regarding potential obsolescence or lack of marketability.
 We reduce the basis of our inventory due to changes in demand or change in product life cycles.
 The estimation of customer demand requires management to evaluate and make assumptions of the impact of changes in demand or changes in product life cycles on current sales levels.
-Our write-down to net realizable value at the end of fiscal year 2021 and 2020 represented 26.3% and 29.5% of gross inventory, respectively.
-Based on fiscal year 2021 ending inventory, an increase in the write-down by one percent of gross inventory would decrease net inventory and increase cost of goods sold by \$1.2 million. - Revenue recognition Net sales reflect the transaction prices for contracts, which include units shipped at selling prices reduced by variable consideration.
+Our write-down to net realizable value at the end of fiscal year 2022 and 2021 represented 27.5% and 26.3% of gross inventory, respectively.
+Based on fiscal year 2022 ending inventory, an increase in the write-down by one percent of gross inventory would decrease net inventory and increase cost of goods sold by \$1.6 million.

+- Revenue recognition Net sales reflect the transaction prices for contracts, which include units shipped at selling prices reduced by variable consideration.
 Determination of variable consideration requires judgment by us and includes expected sales returns and other price adjustments.
 Variable consideration is estimated using the expected value method considering all reasonably available information, including our historical experience and our current expectations, and is reflected in the transaction price when sales are recorded.
+In fiscal year 2022, net sales were reduced by \$21.0 million in estimated variable consideration, or 2.8% of gross revenue.
 In fiscal year 2021, net sales were reduced by \$18.1 million in estimated variable consideration, or 3.0% of gross revenue.
-In fiscal year 2020, net sales were reduced by \$21.6 million in estimated variable consideration, or 3.8% of gross revenue.
-If variable consideration were estimated to be one percent higher, fiscal year 2021 revenue would have decreased by \$6.1 million. - Income taxes The identification and measurement of deferred tax assets and liabilities and the provisional estimates associated with applicable tax laws require a high degree of judgement and interpretation of tax laws in the U.S. and several other foreign jurisdictions.
-We use judgement in estimating whether or not our deferred tax assets will ultimately be realized, expected outcomes of audits and likelihood of our tax positions being sustained, forecasted earnings and available tax planning strategies. - Goodwill We perform a goodwill impairment assessment on an annual basis, during the fourth quarter of each fiscal year, or more frequently if indicators of impairment exist.
-The analysis may include both qualitative factors, such as the industry and macro-economic environment, and quantitative assessments, both of which typically require a significant amount of judgement.
-For example, we use judgment in determining the level at which to test impairment, as well as estimating the carrying value of each reporting unit.
+If variable consideration were estimated to be one percent higher, fiscal year 2022 revenue would have decreased by \$7.6 million. - Income taxes The identification and measurement of deferred tax assets and liabilities and the provisional estimates associated with applicable tax laws require a high degree of judgment and interpretation of tax laws in the U.S. and several other foreign jurisdictions.
+We use judgment in estimating whether or not our deferred tax assets will ultimately be realized, expected outcomes of audits and likelihood of our tax positions being sustained, forecasted earnings and available tax planning strategies. - Goodwill We perform a goodwill impairment assessment on an annual basis, during the fourth quarter of each fiscal year, or more frequently if indicators of impairment exist.
+The analysis may include both qualitative factors, such as the industry and macro-economic environment, and quantitative assessments, both of which typically require a significant amount of judgment.
 Other significant estimates include market segment growth rates, assumed market share, estimated costs and discount rates based on the reporting unit's weighted average cost of capital.
 No impairment of goodwill has been recorded over the past three fiscal years.